-Since we are in UK we’ve got our own prepaid mobile numbers.
+Since we are in the UK we’ve got our own prepaid mobile numbers.
 We chose EE as our carrier because, as statistics shown, has the best coverage area.
 In our home the service was poor, although it worked anyway.

 Suddenly last monday our area became a no service zone for EE mobile signal, indoor or outdoor.
 And when I say outdoor I mean on my balcony, on my street, main street, two blocks away.